OmniversalDiscord/StormPing/README.md

 # StormWatch
-A bot that sends a gif in Storm's echi chamber depending on his online status.
+A bot that sends a gif in Storm's echo chamber depending on his online status.